 The study presented here focuses on how book challengers employ the language of social decay and the effects of reading to exert their symbolic power as members and citizens of a particular community over its public institutions as a means of curtailing others’ access to certain cultural materials.
 Its primary purpose was to better understand some common aspects of the worldviews of people who challenge books in public libraries, school libraries, and classrooms.
 The method of analysis, rooted in social constructionism, the theory of practice, and print culture studies, focuses on the common themes within the discourse of these challengers.

 The themes in challengers’ arguments center on moral decay in society, the importance of parenting, the innocence of children, and the effects of reading on both short- and long-term behavior.
 In particular, the study identifies the challengers’ understanding of the state of contemporary American society, their construction of the role of public institutions in this society, as well as their understanding of the practice of reading.

-Available in hardcover and e-book.
+Available in paperback, hardcover, and e-book.